Inflation will tag along on your summer trip. Here’s how to deal

 It’s never too late to start saving for next year

-If you find yourself priced out of summer travel this year but have a major case of FOMO (fear of missing out), start saving now.
+Start saving now if you find yourself priced out of summer travel this year but have a major case of FOMO (fear of missing out).
 Once you figure out your destination, estimate the costs and divide that number by the weeks or months until your trip.
 The result?
 The amount you should be saving each week or month to meet your goal.

-By building travel costs into your budget throughout the year, you can save in smaller chunks and safely tuck that money into a high-yield savings account to earn interest.
+You can save in smaller chunks by building travel costs into your budget throughout the year and safely tuck that money into a high-yield savings account to earn interest.
 To make this even more mindless, try automating those biweekly or monthly payments into your savings account so that you aren’t tempted to spend that money elsewhere.

 With a savings bucket dedicated to travel costs, you will have cash on hand to offset travel expenses as you book them, rather than racking up travel debt.
 In addition, get the most out of your points and miles to reduce travel costs or consider signing up for a new travel credit card (as long as you pay off the bill on time) to get a large pool of points as a welcome bonus.